 You can also ask your guests to bring a side or dessert.
 For example, someone can bring a cheese board, another could bring some baguettes, and another person can bring something sweet like macaroons or eclairs.

 These were the theme dinner ideas that you can try even from tomorrow!

 Here are some lifesaver Dinner Party Decorations for your next dinner party.
 Dinner parties can be a fun and engaging way to bring people together.
 It is not always easy to plan.
 There are some important things to keep in mind while putting together your party.
 The way your table is set for a dinner party depends on the formality of your event.
 If you are throwing a casual event, the placement of silverware and glasses may not be important to you.

 If you want to throw an elegant dinner party, then there are specific rules that you should follow.
 General rules for silverware and plates say that they should be one inch from the edge of the table and that you start from the outside and work your way in.
+Dinner party decor can really set the atmosphere so you should really be careful.
 Here are some rules on etiquette and ideas for setting your table.

 Placemats should be centered on each person’s space.
 They should also be placed up against the edge of the table.

 Chargers go to the center of each placemat.

 The dinner plates go on top of the charger.

 The salad plate goes on top of the dinner plate.

 The napkin goes in the center of the top plate (if there is no food on the plates).
 If you are setting the table with the first course already at each place setting, fold the napkin flat into a rectangle and place it to the left of the forks on the table.